A bamboo gravel bike on a dramatic coastal clifftop

 How bamboo measures up

-A frame material lives or dies on four numbers: how light it is, how strong for that weight, how it soaks up the road, and what it costs the planet.
-Bamboo against the metals and carbon — honest ranges, with sources.
+A frame lives or dies on four numbers: weight, strength for that weight, damping, and cost to the planet.
+Honest ranges, with sources.

 0.7